 Livestreams: Both ceremonies will be live streamed, and the live streams will be recorded and made available for later viewing.
-Details about where to view the live streams will be provided closer to the date of the ceremonies.
+View livestream details here.

 ‘Walking:’ Due to the need to maintain social distancing and because of the volume of graduates, no students will ‘walk’ across the stage or have their names called during the ceremonies.
 Alternative forms of graduate recognition, both in-ceremony and otherwise, are being planned.